 As viewers of the documentary The Sound of My Voice learned, Linda Ronstadt songs piece together as a road map of North America's pop and folk music traditions.
 Throughout Ronstadt's journey from Laurel Canyon to Broadway, she recorded quite a few songs either intended for country audiences or too great for genre classifications to matter.

-The following top 10 list favors several of Ronstadt's country-leaning songs over rock and R&B material, with notable snubs including covers of "Heat Wave," "Tracks of My Tears," "Hurt So Bad," "Ooh Baby Baby" and "Just One Look."
+The following top 10 list favors several of Ronstadt's country-leaning songs over rock and R&B material, with notable snubs including covers of "Heat Wave," "Hurt So Bad," "Ooh Baby Baby" and "Just One Look."
 Even with that acknowledged bias, some great country-flavored material, including "Love Has No Pride," Long, Long Time," "Don't Cry Now" and the Trio's "To Know Him is To Love Him," had to miss the cut.

-Read on to revisit hits by one of the rare artists equally appealing to decision-makers in Nashville, Las Angeles, and New York, then let us know your favorites.
+Read on to revisit hits by one of the rare artists equally appealing to decision-makers in Nashville, Los Angeles, and New York, then let us know your favorites.

 10. "I Can't Help It (If I'm Still in Love With You)"